 - Links: You can link to a resource that is legally available online.

-- Copyrighted Materials (Without Permission): If you post copyrighted materials to an online course, please be sure it is permitted by fair use (see the Fair Use Checklist).
+- Copyrighted Materials (Without Permission): If you post copyrighted materials to an online course, please be sure it is permitted by fair use (see Fair Use Information & Checklist).
 According to the UI&U Intellectual Property Policy (Observance of Copyrights section), “unless permission has been obtained for the use of copyrighted material from the copyright owner, such material may only be used if permitted by the “fair use doctrine”…if in doubt about whether a proposed use of copyrighted material falls within the “fair use doctrine” employees of Union Institute & University are expected to either obtain permission to use the material from the copyright owner, or otherwise obtain guidance from the Provost.”

 Textbooks & Required Readings